Governor of Illinois: Residence

 The governor is allowed the occupancy of the Illinois Governor's Mansion in Springfield, the state capital.
 Its first occupant was Governor Joel Aldrich Matteson, who took residence at the mansion in 1855.
 It is one of three oldest governor's residences in continuous use in the United States.

 The governor is also given the use of two official residences on the state fair grounds, located in Springfield and DuQuoin.
 The official residence in DuQuoin is Hayes House.
 Governors have traditionally used these residences part of the year.

 However, some governors, such as Rod Blagojevich, have chosen to not use the governor's homes as their primary residence, instead commuting either by car or plane to Springfield from their home cities.
-Many Chicago-based governors also have done much of their business out of the governor's office in Chicago's James R. Thompson Center, an office building owned by the state named for former governor James R. Thompson (1977-1991) Illinois' longest-serving governor.
+Many Chicago-based governors also have done much of their business out of the governor's office in Chicago's James R. Thompson Center, an office building owned by the state named for former governor James R. Thompson (1977–1991), Illinois's longest-serving governor.